kinesisptyltd/cookbook-aws-nat/README.md

 # cookbook-nat

-Cookbook to set up a non CentOS NAT instance for Amazon VPCs.
+Cookbook to set up a non CentOS NAT instance for AWS VPCs.

+This is an _opiniated_ cookbook and makes a bunch of assumptions about how your NAT instance and VPC is set up so it may not work for your needs.

+It is assumed that:

+- There will be one NAT instance per AZ
+- Your private subnets have a `network` tag with the value `private`
+- Your route tables for private subnets have a `network` tag with the value `private`

+This way NAT instances can be placed in an AutoScaling group.
+When they come up a simple Chef run can update the relevant routes.

 ## Requirements

 Only tested on Ubuntu 14.04, but should work on earlier versions.
+Depends on our [aws](https://github.com/kinesisptyltd/cookbook-aws) cookbook.

+## Recipes

+### nat::default

+Runs the `aws`, `network` and `hints` recipes.

 ## Attributes